1 Introduction to N2W

 Remove the excessive resources, e.g., remove users, AWS accounts, or instances from policies.

-1.2 N2WS Architecture
+1.2 N2W Architecture

-The N2WS Server is a Linux-based virtual appliance.
+The N2W Server is a Linux-based virtual appliance.
 It uses AWS APIs to access your AWS account.
-It allows managing snapshots of EBS volumes, RDS instances and clusters, Redshift clusters, and DynamoDB tables.
-Except in cases where the user chooses to install our Thin Backup Agent for Windows Servers or use the AWS Simple System Manager (SSM) Remote Agent, N2WS does not directly access your instances.
+It allows managing snapshots of EBS volumes, RDS instances and clusters, Redshift clusters, DocumentDB, and DynamoDB tables.
+Except in cases where the user chooses to install our Thin Backup Agent for Windows Servers or use the AWS Simple System Manager (SSM) Remote Agent, N2W does not directly access your instances.
 Access is performed by the agent, or by a script that the user provides, which performs application quiescence.

 A database that holds your backup related metadata.